 Parlor palms are slow growers.
 It should reach 2 feet in height.
 You might get blooms if it has good light, but it is rare for a parlor palm that is indoors to bloom.

 You can find Parlor Palms at Amazon.

 Peace Lily (Spathiphyllum)

-Peace lilies were used in the NASA clean air study and were found to purify the air and filter out benzene.
+This is another plant that was used in the NASA clean air study.
+Peace lilies were found to efficiently purify the air and filter out benzene.